wangqian1992511/LeetCode/034 Search for a Range/readme.txt

          ---------------------------------
             while loop doesn't run here

-I wish this explanation is clear enough.
-I will also update this explanation to Github as well.

 002.cpp(12ms):

 Use binary search twice to determine the left boundary and the right boundary.
 Pay attention to the way for determining the middle pointer and the moving pointer when a[m] is equal to target.